Police detain tycoon Guo Wengui’s cohorts for forging govt documents

-Chinese police have detained twin brothers who helped fugitive Chinese billionaire Guo Wengui forge what he claimed to be "classified" Chinese government documents.
+Chinese police have detained twin brothers who allegedly helped fugitive Chinese billionaire Guo Wengui forge what he claimed were "classified" Chinese government documents.

 The police also said they will cooperate with US law enforcement authorities in a probe wherein Guo, who is allegedly seeking political asylum in the US, paid political contributions to US congressmen and former US government employees.